mbeddr/mps-platform-docs/src/doc/docs/mps_internal/dependencies.md

 !!! warning "Some sections on this page were written a few years ago where an older MPS version was used.
 Please report anything that isn't true anymore."

-First of all: the number of languages can be very important: Many small languages are hard to maintain while big languages take a long time building in the IDE.
-Many dependencies can create cycles which are described later on this page.
+The amount of languages can be important: many small languages are hard to maintain while big languages take a long time building in the IDE.
+Many dependencies can create cycles which are described later.

 By default, you can only reference nodes present in the current model.
 Dependencies add other models and modules that you can reference from the current model.